salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 _Released December 5, 2018, correlating with the Marketing Cloud 215.1 release._

 * **Analytics** -- Addressed an issue sending analytics to Predictive Intelligence if the `MID` configuration value is used.

-* **Networking** --Reduced number of network calls made to Marketing Cloud servers during lifecycle of the SDK.
+* **Networking** -- Reduced number of network calls made to Marketing Cloud servers during lifecycle of the SDK.

 #### Version 6.0.0
 _Released October 22, 2018, correlating with the Marketing Cloud October 2018 release._

 * **Implemented Tenant-Specific Endpoint support for Marketing Cloud Accounts** -- New Marketing Cloud MobilePush applications will be configured with account-specific settings.
 See [Configure the SDK]({{ site.baseurl }}/get-started/apple.html#4-configure-the-sdk) for instructions on configuring your SDK's values.

 * **Removed SDK-provided web view for URLs** -- We removed the SDK's built-in URL presenter to remove security concerns.
 As such, you must provide the SDK with a delegate and implementation of the `MarketingCloudSDKURLHandlingDelegate` protocol if your message will redirect to a web URL, resource, file or other business logic driven custom application schema.
 See [Handling URLs]({{ site.baseurl }}/sdk-implementation/implementation-urlhandling.html) for more information.

  > SDK API REMOVAL `MarketingCloudSDKCloudPageMessagesNotificationHandlerDelegate`, `MarketingCloudSDKOpenDirectMessagesNotificationHandlerDelegate` and `MarketingCloudSDKInboxMessagesNotificationHandlerDelegate` protocols and protocol methods have been removed from the SDK.
 Please change your code to implement the MarketingCloudSDKURLHandlingDelegate protocol.

 * **Inbox Functionality Improvements** -- When an Alert+Inbox push notification arrives with the app in the foreground, Inbox messages will be reloaded from the server automatically.

 * **Inbox Functionality Improvements** -- Inbox message handling better tracks "active" messages in the inbox (according to start and end date values).

 * **SDK Configuration** -- Added option to configure SDK via runtime values passed to SDK (`sfmc_configureWithDictionary:`)

 #### Version 5.2.1